moby/moby/docs/reference/commandline/service_ps.md

 List the tasks of a service

 Options:
-  -a, --all            Display all tasks
-  -f, --filter value   Filter output based on conditions provided
+  -a, --all            Show all tasks (default shows tasks that are or will be running) -f, --filter value   Filter output based on conditions provided
       --help           Print usage
       --no-resolve     Do not map IDs to Names